Rthe1st/photo-assassin-2/README.md

 ## Deployment

 We deplay to heroku using docker images.
-We should build and push these with github actions CI, but for now do it manually.

 https://devcenter.heroku.com/articles/container-registry-and-runtime#testing-an-image-locally

 When adding config vars, use real spaces instead of \n.
 This is important for GCP_PRIVATE_KEY

 https://dashboard.heroku.com/apps/photo-assassin/settings

-### Deploying manually

 ```bash
 sudo docker login --username=$USERNAME registry.heroku.com